 - Set some basic rules, such as “don’t give all your votes to the same option”;

 - It can make a lot of sense to assign more votes to managers/team leads than other group members, just state this clearly at the start;

 - Align around criteria: what are we voting for?
 Are we looking for “our favorite” idea or “the most feasible”?

 Dot voting is not the only way to rank options, of course!
 You can facilitate the shift from divergence to convergence by introducing matrixes and other tools that help prioritize, categorize, and take into account limiting factors such as the availability of time and resources.
-Here you can find a list of methods from SessionLab’s library that help with guiding a group toward convergence.
+Here you can find a list of group decision making methods from SessionLab’s library that help with guiding a group toward convergence.

 Viki, one of four graduate students working on a team assignment together, pulled me, their team coach, aside.
 “Yesterday we had finally decided to go in this direction with the project, but now those two are talking about this other thing!”.
 Angry at her teammates, and utterly confused, Viki wanted me to step in and stop the rest of the group from continuing to brainstorm new topics.
 A half-hour or so later, I casually sauntered over to their table: “Hey people, what is going on here?”

 Hans and Kristin were excited to bring me up to speed on all the new ideas and directions they are going in.
 Vittoria just rolled her eyes and glanced over to me in desperation.
 “Ok” I asked “So it looks like you are coming up with lots of great ideas, is that it?”
 “Yes!
 And we are loving this process!”
 Hans was practically jumping up and down in excitement.
 “So, just to check… have you decided which direction you want to go in?”
 “Not yet” from Hans came right at the same time as “Yes, we did!” from Viki.